 Pyrethrins are insecticides derived from the chrysanthemum plant.
-They have good “knockdown” and are relatively safe when properly applied.
+They have good “knockdown” and are relatively safe when properly applied for flea treatment.
 Pyrethrins are found with enhancers, typically a product called piperonyl butoxide, to reduce the chance of resistance by the flea.
 This product is available in powders, shampoos, sprays, foggers, etc. It is widely used and only moderately toxic.
 Pyrethrins are neurotoxic at high levels, and may cause excessive salivation, vomiting, difficulty breathing, muscle tremors, depression, and ataxia (wobbling).
 Cats may develop excessive salivation, contractions of superficial muscle (ear flicking, paw shaking), or the signs mentioned above.
 The products are considered fairly safe when applied properly and sparingly.
 Pyrethrins are alcohol soluble, which explains why most pyrethrin containing insecticide smell like alcohol.
 The alcohol also helps penetrate the waterproof skeleton of the flea increasing the rate of flea death.
 Alcohol can be painful if applied to the excoriated, irritated, and oozing skin of a pet with severe flea allergies.
 Pyrethrins are inactivated by sunlight, therefore, they do not provide much residual activity for outdoor use.
 The most common instances of toxicity are seen when dips are too concentrated for use in a cat.
 Heat drying of a pet will increase the absorption of any toxic substance and blow dryers should be used with caution.
 Anemia also will increase the sensitivity of an animal to toxicity.
 Longhair coats will increase the total amount of flea product on the coat and can predispose to self-grooming related toxicity.

 Pyrethroids (synthetic pyrethrins)